hexley21/PacketTracer/README.md

 > Router (conf)
 >
-> Write these commands to each router and network
+> Run these commands to each router and network

     route rip
     version 2